pingswept/me30-website/content/logistics/questions.md

 3. Does a motor get hotter when it's going fast or slow?
 Why?
 4. Can you store more energy in a 100 uF capacitor or in a lithium ion battery of the same volume?
 5. Why are extension cords rated for a certain voltage and current?
 How is a cord with higher ratings different?

+## Learning objectives

+1. Complete four hands-on circuit design projects:
+    a.
+Build a prototype and PCB of a breadboard power supply that accepts power from a 12 V wall supply and emits 12 V, 5 V, and 3.3 V at the same time.
+    b.
+Build a prototype and PCB of an H-bridge motor controller to make a motor spin both ways.
+    c.
+Build an electromechanical game including microcontroller, moving mechanical element, and user input.
+    d.
+Build a node including both sensor(s) and actuator(s) in an internet-connected, electronic system.
+2. Distinguish between voltage and current and apply working definitions of voltage and current to explain energy transfer in simple circuits.
+3. Describe the relationships among voltage, current, resistance, and power.
+4. Gain proficiency with breadboard prototyping.
+5. Turn a breadboard prototype into a printed circuit board using PCB design software.
+6. Explain how to use transistors to control high power with low power.
+7. Compare and contrast different types of motors (DC, stepper, and servo) and build circuits incorporating each kind.
+8. Explain how an H-bridge motor controller works.
+9. Learn the basic code/upload/test/debug cycle for Arduino.
+10. Gain basic familiarity with microcontroller hardware.
+11. Gain familiarity with incorporating microcontroller hardware peripherals into circuit designs, including the i2C module, PWM module, and serial port module.
+12. Gain enough familiarity with C programming to code an electromechanical game controlled by an Arduino.
+13. Describe how the internet works.
+14. Gain familiarity with Linux basics and explain how they relate to the functioning of a Raspberry Pi.
+15. Identify the main components and functions of the Raspberry Pi.
+16. Describe the basics types of control in the context of the motor(s) used in course projects, and Arduino or RPi.
+17. Become familiar with the frequency domain and digital filters.
+18. Reflect on strengths and weaknesses of one’s project management approach in an open-ended design project.
+19. Gain exposure to managing a bill of materials, supply chain, and verification vs validation.
+20. Build engineering ethics fluency by exploring the impact of internet-connected electronic technologies on various stakeholders, including in environmental and societal contexts.
+21. Define discriminatory design, explain a case where it has occurred, and identify an approach to avoid it.